city_hall

 ADU Design Checklist: Diagrams

-These documents are meant to identify common building & fire code requirements that impact construction of internal ADUs.
+• These documents are meant to identify common building & fire code requirements that impact construction of internal ADUs.

 other code guidelines & resources

-ADU WORKSHOP
+ADU WORKSHOPS

 The ADU Design Workshop is an opportunity for Boston homeowners who are interested in building an ADU in their home or on their property to get feedback from City staff before they submit a building permit application to the Inspectional Services Department.

-The workshop is optional, but highly encouraged.
-It can be a helpful step in determining feasibility for building an ADU on your property or for preparing your final plans for your building permit application.
-At the meeting, you can get input on your ADU plan from city staff, including staff from the Mayor's Office of Housing, the Planning Department, and the Inspectional Services Department, with expertise in design and code requirements.
+At the meetings, you can get input on your ADU plans from city staff, including staff from the Mayor's Office of Housing, the Planning Department, and the Inspectional Services Department, with expertise in design and code requirements.
 They can help answer specific questions related to your project.
-You may also attend to listen to other project proposal or to learn more about the program.
+You may also attend to listen to other project proposals or to learn more about the program.

 Hiring Architects and Contractors